 Savannah Science Seminar

-NOTE that this seminar starts an hour earlier than normal so please
+NOTE that this seminar starts an hour and fifteen minutes earlier than normal so please

 This is a student only seminar due to security restrictions at Gulfstream's

 plant site.
 Unfortunately, no parents/guardians will be allowed

 to accompany the student so please make your travel arrangements

 Students are required to bring a Government issued photo ID (like

 a Driver License) for admittance onto Gulfstream property.
 Safety

 glasses are also required and will be provided by Gulfstream.
 A